All project managers face challenges in managing all types of teams, and with remote teams, those challenges are intensified.

 Modern technology may have disrupted the traditional set-up in the construction industry, but it is not without its disadvantages.
 While remote tools and applications removed the cost and inefficiencies in traveling from job site to job site, checking the progress of the project, or catching up with employees, new challenges in communication and employee relations have sprung up.
 The sheer size of construction teams can make employee management overwhelming for a project manager working off-site.

-Here are some actionable tips and techniques on how to manage remote teams for construction project managers.
+Here are some actionable tips and techniques on how to manage remote employee time tracking for construction project managers.

 Outline your communication and collaboration system.